CommonGateway/CoreBundle/docs/features/Installation.md

 > With Helm, the difficulty often lies in finding all possible configuration options.
 To facilitate this, we have included all options in a so-called values file, which you can find [here](https://artifacthub.io/packages/helm/commonground-gateway/commonground-gateway?modal=values).
 One very common value used when installing the gateway through helm is the value --set global.domain={{your domain here}}.

 ### Installation through docker compose
-The gateway repository contains a docker compose, and an .env file containing all setting options.
+The gateway repository contains a docker compose, and a .env file containing all setting options.
 These are the same files that are used for the local development environment.
-However when using this route to install the gateway for production you **MUST** set the `APP_ENV` variable to 'PROD` (enabling caching and security features) and you must change all passwords  (conveniently labeled _!ChangeMe!_) **NEVER** run your database from docker compose, docker compose is non persistent and you will lose your data.
-Alway use a separate managed database solution.
+However when using this route to install the gateway for production you **MUST** set the `APP_ENV` variable to 'PROD` (enabling caching and security features) and you must change all passwords  (conveniently labeled _!ChangeMe!_) **NEVER** run your database from docker compose, docker compose is non-persistent and you will lose your data.
+Always use a separately managed database solution.

 ### Installation through composer (Linux / Lamp)
-Before starting a linux installation make sure you have a basic LAMP setup, you can read more about that [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04).
+Before starting a Linux installation make sure you have a basic LAMP setup, you can read more about that [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04).
 Keep in mind that the gateway also has the following requirements that need to be met before installation.

 Linux extensions
 Composer
 PHP extensions
-A message que in the form of [RabbitMQ](https://www.rabbitmq.com/).
+A message queue in the form of [RabbitMQ](https://www.rabbitmq.com/).
 A caching mechanism in the form of [Redis](https://redis.io/)

 After making sure you meet the requirement you can install the gateway through the following steps.

-In your linux environment create a folder for the gateway ( `cd /var/www/gateway`) navigate to that folder (`cd /var/www/gateway`).
+In your Linux environment create a folder for the gateway (`md /var/www/gateway`) and navigate to that folder (`cd /var/www/gateway`).
 Then run either `$ composer require common-gateway/core-bundle` or the composer require command for a specific plugin.